CoLens-dev/colens-website/README.md

 3.  **CI/CD**

     - GitHub actions and github pages are used to build this website.
 Specific branch `gh-pages` is the source for github pages deployment.
-Action is triggered on every merge to `main` branch after which changes should be visible on https://colens.space soon enough.
+Action is triggered on every merge to `main` branch after which changes should be visible on https://colens.space.